SaneleMbedu98/flag-explorer-app/README.md

 # Flag Explorer App

 Welcome to the  **Flag Explorer App** , a web application that allows users to explore and learn about flags from different countries.
-This project is built with a Node.js backend and a frontend, containerized using Docker for easy deployment.
+This project is built with a Node.js backend and a React frontend, containerized using Docker for easy deployment.

 ## Prerequisites